Jaylen Brown NBA Playoffs Player Props: Celtics vs. Heat

 - He's connected on 2.4 threes per game, or 12.4% of his team's makes from beyond the arc this season.

-- Brown's Celtics average 101.9 possessions per game, which ranks 16th among NBA teams, while the Heat are one of the league's slowest with 99.2 possessions per contest.

-- The Heat give up 109.8 points per game, second-ranked in the league.
+- On defense, the Heat have conceded 109.8 points per contest, which is second-best in the NBA.

-- On the glass, the Heat are ranked sixth in the NBA, conceding 41.9 rebounds per game.
+- The Heat are the sixth-ranked squad in the NBA, conceding 41.9 rebounds per game.

-- The Heat are the 14th-ranked squad in the league, allowing 25.6 assists per game.
+- Allowing 25.6 assists per game, the Heat are the 14th-ranked squad in the NBA.

-- Allowing 13.1 made 3-pointers per contest, the Heat are the 28th-ranked team in the league.
+- The Heat are the 28th-ranked team in the NBA at allowing threes, conceding 13.1 made 3-pointers per game.

 Jaylen Brown vs. the Heat